Froggy-Momma/Mirrorsmoke/public/pilots/Toxic.md

 ## Rumours

 * She has no blood.
 It is unknown if what she bleeds isn't blood, or if just doesn't bleed at all.
-* She is immune to poisons and venoms and is not harmed by breathing acidic gasses.
+* She is immune to poisons and venoms
+* She breathes acid
 * She is a shapeshifter.
 * She is a cyborg/android